Nutrition and Dietetics

 Most people who see a Dietitian will have been referred by their GP, consultant or hospital doctor, practice nurse, health visitor or other medical staff.
 Areas where dietary advice is often requested are Diabetes, Weight Management, Heart Disease, Poor appetite/weight loss associated with chronic illness, Eating Disorders, Gastrointestinal Disorders such as Coeliac Disease, Irritable Bowel Disease, Ulcerative Colitis and Crohn’s Disease, Allergies and Intolerances and Kidney disease.

-The Dietetic Team on the Isle of Man consists of six Dietitian's and a Nutrition Nurse.
-Between the team, we cover all the wards at Nobles hospital and Martin Ward at Ramsey and District Cottage Hospital.
+The Dietetic Team on the Isle of Man consists of seven Dietitian's and a Nutrition Nurse.
+Between the team, we cover all the wards at Nobles hospital and Martin Ward at Ramsey and District Cottage Hospital, as well as providing care to Mental Health services.
 We hold a number of outpatient clinics for adults each week at various locations and times (see below).
 People can generally choose their preferred location for a clinic.
 The Paediatric Dietitian runs her clinics for infants and children in the Womens and Children's Outpatient Department.

 The dietetic clinics run at the following locations and times: